Mazabuka: Location

 Lusaka–Livingstone Road.
 It is approximately 135 km, by road, southwest of Lusaka, the national capital and largest city.
 The geographical coordinates of Mazabuka are:15°50'48.0"S, 27°44'51.0"E (Latitude:-15.846667; Longitude:27.747500).
 Mazabuka sits at an average elevation of 1067 m above mean sea level.

 Overview

 The town has grown around sugar cane plantations, and currently it hosts the headquarters of Zambia Sugar, the largest sugar-manufacturing company in Zambia, with annual output in excess of 318,467 tonne of crystalline sugar annually.

+History

+During World War II, 50 Polish refugees escaping from German- and Soviet-occupied Poland, were admitted in Mazabuka in 1941.

 Population

 In 1990, the city had 24,596 people.
 In 2000, the town's population was 47,148 people.
 During the 2010 national census and household population survey, the city had 71,700 inhabitants.
 The table below illustrates the same data in tabular format.

 Transport

 While being on the Lusaka–Livingstone Road, Mazabuka is also connected to Lusaka in the north-east and Livingstone in the south-west by the Zambia Railways line.